MiChaelinzo/Sonar-AI/README.md

 [![Perplexity AI](https://img.shields.io/badge/AI-Perplexity%20Sonar-9cf.svg)](https://perplexity.ai)
 <!-- Add other badges if relevant (e.g., License: MIT) -->

-The Sonar Analysis Hub is a web-based application designed for exploring simulated sonar data, uploading user-specific sonar-related files, and leveraging the analytical capabilities of Perplexity AI's Sonar models for insights and assistance.
+The Sonar Analysis Hub is a web-based application designed for exploring  sonar data, uploading user-specific sonar-related files, and leveraging the analytical capabilities of Perplexity AI's Sonar models for insights and assistance.

-Built with Streamlit, it provides an intuitive interface for users to visualize different types of simulated sonar scans (Sea, Land, Air), generate new scan data, upload their own images or data files, and interact with an AI assistant powered by Perplexity AI.
+Built with Streamlit, it provides an intuitive interface for users to visualize different types of  sonar scans (Sea, Land, Air), generate new scan data, upload their own images or data files, and interact with an AI assistant powered by Perplexity AI.

 ![SonarHub Demo](https://raw.githubusercontent.com/MiChaelinzo/Sonar-AI/d22d856a5e2b7ce96c7b05aca09df0cf10da3558/assets/sonarhub.gif)